 April in Italy is also a good month for food lovers, especially for those who love artichokes.
 In April, several different food festivals take place in various parts of the country.
 The Italian name for artichokes is carciofi.
 Asparagus, asparagi in Italian, are also typical produce of the month.

 The best known artichoke food festival takes place close to Rome in Ladispoli, on the second weekend of the month.
 During the festival, many different varieties of regional dishes made from artichokes are served, along with local breads.
 The Verona province, on the other hand, is known for its special type of white asparagus.
-In April, a week long Asparagus Festival is held in Bassano del Grappa.
+In April, a week long Asparagus Festival is held in Bassano del Grappa, Vicenza.

 Liberation Day is celebrated in Italy on the 25th of April.
 In Italian, the day is known as Festa della Liberazione, and falls on the day WW2 ended on Italian soil.
 It is a national holiday, during which all victims of WW2, from civilians to soldiers, to partisans, are celebrated and honored.
 If you’re in Italy on this day, remember shops and offices are closed.